b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

 Please wait for the services to start and tables to be populated, the casssandra db was not configured for data persistency.

-The below queries were used for trends, however a Where condition is missing on the city which will allow to return data of a single or multiple cities, the reason is  due to a bug in grafana, it was not able to query the unique cities for a time interval.
+The below queries were used for trends, however a Where condition is missing on the city which will allow to return data of a single or multiple cities, the reason is  due to a bug in grafana, it was not able to query the unique cities from cassandra and return as a list of variables.

+Select city,CAST(count(count) as double),date from evilnet.tweets  where  date >= $__timeFrom and date <= $__timeTo group by city,date  ALLOW FILTERING;

+Select city,CAST(count(count) as double),date from evilnet.retweets  where  date >= $__timeFrom and date <= $__timeTo group by city,date ALLOW FILTERING;

+Select city,CAST(count(count) as double),date from evilnet.uniqueuserswhere  date >= $__timeFrom and date <= $__timeTo group by city,date  ALLOW FILTERING;
+(unique users for time window were counted in spark streaming)

-It's true that the query is returning data of all cities, but cassandra can offord such queries continiously as the schema design was created to perform aggregation by city,date.
+It's true that the queries are returning data of all cities, but cassandra can offord such queries continiously as the schema design was created to perform aggregation by city,date.

 The maximum number of returned values from this query for an hour interval would be at worse 1130 (number of all cities in canada) * 12 ( number of 5 mins points) = 13,560 Which can be handeled by grafana without compromising the refresh rate.

-The approach is not perfect, but on the plus side the visualiser will display all the cities below the table instead of choosing from a variable list.
+The approach is not perfect, but on the plus side the visualiser will display for the user the queried cities below the table without choosing from a list of variables.

-Select city,CAST(count(count) as double),date from evilnet.tweets  where  date >= $__timeFrom and date <= $__timeTogroup by city,date  ALLOW FILTERING;

-Select city,CAST(count(count) as double),date from evilnet.retweets  where  date >= $__timeFrom and date <= $__timeTogroup by city,date ALLOW FILTERING;

-Select city,CAST(count(count) as double),date from evilnet.uniqueuserswhere  date >= $__timeFrom and date <= $__timeTogroup by city,date  ALLOW FILTERING;

-(unique users for time window were counted in spark streaming)
+The $__timeFrom and date <= $__timeTo can be controlled from the time bar and are passed to the query.

 ![](images/trends.png)

+The below queries were used for trends, another imperfection was made in the query, as it was not possible to ORDER BY count, and LIMIT 5.

+Instead the aggregation over cities was returned, the maximum number of values that could be returned is 1130.

+Cassandra schema is a query based schema which will ensure performance, and data integrity on distributed machines, the schema was created to aggregate by city,date.
+And its not possible to sort without specifing a WHERE is equal operation.

+The sorting is taking place in grafana instead.

+Select city,CAST(count(count) as double),date as aggcount from evilnet.retweets  where  date >= (toTimestamp(now()) - 1h) group by city  ALLOW FILTERING;

+Select city,CAST(count(count) as double),date as aggcount from evilnet.tweets  where  date >= (toTimestamp(now()) - 1h) group by city  ALLOW FILTERING;
 ![](images/count.png)

  ***5 - Tests***